 On the verge of World War II, many artists belonging to the Surrealism movement decided to emigrate to the United States to survive the rule of Nazi Germany.
-The Surrealist movement being tied to the left political wing of European governments, most artists were left with no choice but to cross the Antlantic.
+The Surrealist movement being tied to the left political wing of European governments, most artists were left with no choice but to cross the Atlantic.

-After WWII, Paris and France being in ruin, the artistic capital title was transfered to New York.
+After WWII, Paris and France being in ruin, the artistic capital title was transferred to New York.
 Even though the US had largely contributed to the Allies victory in 1945, American territories had suffered almost no damage.

 “I try to apply colours like words that shape poems, like notes that shape music. ”

 ― Joan Miró, Spanish painter, sculptor, and ceramicist